 In the absence of a recorded assignment agreement, all owners of the site shall be jointly and severally liable for all obligations under the inspection and maintenance agreement regardless of what portion of the site they own.

+As part of the inspection and maintenance agreement, a schedule shall be developed for when and how often routine inspection and maintenance will occur to ensure proper function of the stormwater management facility or practice.
+The agreement shall also include plans for periodic inspections to ensure proper performance of the facility between scheduled maintenance and shall also include remedies for the default thereof.
+In addition to enforcing the terms of the inspection and maintenance agreement, the City of Senoia may also enforce all of the provisions for ongoing inspection and maintenance in Sec.
+40- 477 of this Article.

+The City of Senoia, in lieu of an inspection and maintenance agreement, may accept dedication of any existing or future stormwater management facility for maintenance, provided such facility meets all the requirements of this Article and includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection and regular maintenance.

+Section 40-474.
+MAINTENANCE BONDS

+No stormwater inspection and maintenance agreement shall be approved until the city manager has received a legally binding commercial surety bond or other satisfactory assurance of financial security, in an amount sufficient to provide for the maintenance of all improvements required by this Article.
+The amount of such bond or other assurance of financial security shall be based on reasonable estimate of the cost of routine maintenance, as set forth in the maintenance agreement, based upon prevailing costs of labor, materials and equipment, to perform annual maintenance requirements, as from time to time established by the consulting professional engineer for the storm water department.
+The city attorney shall approve the bond or other assurance of financial security, as to form and execution, prior to its acceptance.
+Such evidence of financial security shall remain in force until such time as the city unconditionally accepts dedication of the improvements.

 Section 40-475.
 RIGHT OF ENTRY FOR MAINTENANCE INSPECTIONS.

-The terms of the inspection and maintenance agreement shall provide for the City of Senoia’ right of entry for maintenance inspections and other specified purposes.
-If a site was developed before the requirement to have an inspection and maintenance agreement or an inspection and maintenance agreement was for any reason not entered into, recorded, or has otherwise been invalidated or deemed insufficient, then the City of Senoia shall have the right to enter and make inspections pursuant to the City of Senoia’ general provisions for property maintenance inspections pursuant to
+The terms of the inspection and maintenance agreement shall provide for the City of Senoia’s right of entry for maintenance inspections and other specified purposes.
+If a site was developed before the requirement to have an inspection and maintenance agreement or an inspection and maintenance agreement was for any reason not entered into, recorded, or has otherwise been invalidated or deemed insufficient, then the City of Senoia shall have the right to enter and make inspections pursuant to the City of Senoia’ general provisions for property maintenance inspections pursuant to Land Development Regulations of the City of Senoia, Georgia.

+Section 40-476.
+RECORDS OF MAINTENANCE ACTIVITIES.

+Parties responsible for the operation and maintenance of a stormwater management facility shall keep written records of all maintenance and repairs, and provide the same to the City of Senoia, upon request.

 Section 40-477.
 OWNER’S FAILURE TO MAINTAIN THE STORMWATER MANAGEMENT SYSTEM.

 The terms of the inspection and maintenance agreement shall provide for what constitutes a failure to maintain a stormwater management system and the enforcement options available to the City of Senoia.
 If a site was developed before the requirement to have an inspection and maintenance agreement or an inspection and maintenance agreement was for any reason not entered into, recorded, or has otherwise been invalidated or deemed insufficient, then: